matryer/oo/README.md

 ### Use the `new` operator

+Like normal classes in JavaScript (and other languages), you may use the `new` keyword to instantiate your classes.

     var myInstance = new MyClass();

+### Methods are just functions that refer to `this`

+The `this` object is a special keyword that refers to the instance of the class in which the code is run:

+    var MyClass = oo.Class("MyClass", {

+      methodThatGetsTheNameField: function() {
+        return this.name;
+      }

+    });

+In the above snippet, `this` will refer to different objects depending on which one the function is called for.
+In the following code, two separate instances of `MyClass` are given different `name` values, and while the same method (`methodThatGetsTheNameField`) is called, the return is different:

+    var myClassInstance1 = new MyClass();
+    var myClassInstance2 = new MyClass();

+    myClassInstance1.name = "One";
+    myClassInstance2.name = "Two";

+    myClassInstance1.methodThatGetsTheNameField()
+    // returns "One"

+    myClassInstance2.methodThatGetsTheNameField()
+    // returns "Two"

 ### Constructors with the `init` method

+The special `init` function will be called each time a new instance is created, and allows you to perform initialization activities for the class.

     var MyClass = oo.Class("MyClass", {